Small European Film Markets: Portraits and Comparisons

 The domestic market has been continuously low (see: Admissions and markets shares) but with an increase in the last couple of years.
 New data provided by HAVC shows that in 2023, Croatian films were seen by 278,053 viewers, which puts 2023 as the third most successful year since the founding of HAVC, behind 2013 (436,074 viewers) and 2012 (328,158 viewers).
 Compared to the previous year, 2022 (220,776 viewers), this shows an admissions increase of 26% for Croatian films.
 Notwithstanding the improvement of the situation, this is still far from the years when comedy hit, Što je muškarac bez brkova?/What is a Man without a Moustache (HR 2005), had over 150,000 admissions, or when dark comedy, Kako je počeo rat na mom otoku/How the War Started on my Island (HR 1996), reached over 350,000 viewers.

 The export potential of Croatian films has not been thoroughly developed; Croatia is among the countries with the lowest ratio of international admissions.
-Among the total admissions of Croatian films, the largest number see them in Croatia.
+Among the total admissions of Croatian films, the largest number are in Croatia.

 The Croatian Audiovisual Centre (HAVC) structures its funding scheme through two main annual public calls: first is the Public Call for the Promotion of Audiovisual Activities and Creativity, through which HAVC co-finances the production of audiovisual works (as a result of the implementation of the provisions of the new Law on Audiovisual Activities in 2018, from 2021 this included video-games), the establishment of minority co-productions, the development of film and television scripts and works, and film distribution.
 The second is the Public Call for the Promotion of Complementary Activities, which includes funding of festivals, workshops, educational programmes, promotional measures and various programmes of international cooperation.